IBM-Bluemix-Docs/node/app_id.md

     ```
     {: codeblock}

-    If you need help finding the credential components values for your app, check *step 5* of the [Before you begin](app_id.html#before) section for details on where to find them.
+    If you need help finding the credential key values for your app, check *step 5* of the [Before you begin](app_id.html#before) section for details on where to find them.
     {: tip}

 4. Configure passport with serialization and deserialization.
 This configuration step is required for authenticated session persistence across HTTP requests.
 For more information, see the <a href="http://passportjs.org/docs" target="_blank">passport docs <img src="../icons/launch-glyph.svg" alt="External link icon"></a>.